Eren Bali

-Eren Bali (born 1984, Malatya, Turkey) is a Turkish engineer and technology entrepreneur based in the United States.
+Eren Bali (born 1984, Malatya, Turkey) is a Turkish engineer and technology entrepreneur of Kurdish ethnicity based in the United States.
 He was the founding CEO of Udemy, a platform and marketplace for massive open online courses (MOOCs), and he is now the founder and CEO of Carbon Health, a primary healthcare franchise based in San Francisco.

 Early life and education

-Eren Bali was born in 1984 to Turkish parents in Durulova, an apricot farming village in Malatya in Turkey.
+Eren Bali was born in 1984 to Kurdish parents in a mostly Kurdish populated Durulova, an apricot farming village in Malatya in Turkey.
 His mother was a teacher who taught the first through fifth grades in a one-room schoolhouse.
+His father was also a teacher but he was banned from teaching after the 1980 coup because of his activism.

 In 2001, Bali won a silver medal in the International Mathematical Olympiad.
 The same year, he began his studies at Middle East Technical University, graduating in 2005 with a double major in computer engineering and mathematics.

 Career

 In 2008 in Turkey, Bali launched a livestream-based learning platform called KnowBand, which didn’t take off; shortly afterward, however, a Silicon Valley–based online dating company called SpeedDate recruited Bali as an engineer.

 In 2010, Bali co-founded Udemy with Oktay Caglar and Gagan Biyani.
 With initial investments from Russ Fradin and Keith Rabois, they raised one million dollars in seed financing.
 Between 2010 and 2014, the company grew to 4 million students and 15,000 teachers.
 In 2014, Bali stepped down as CEO and became the chairman.
 The same year, he was named on Forbes’ 30 Under 30 list.

 Shortly afterward, Bali developed an interest in the healthcare industry when his mother became ill, and he spent some months accompanying her to doctors to get the right diagnosis and treatment.
 Bali first sought to support healthcare startups as an investor before ultimately deciding to start his own.

 In 2015, Bali founded Carbon Health with Tom Berry.
 In 2016, the founding team expanded to include Pablo Stanley and Greg Burell, MD.
 In 2018, Carbon Health merged with Direct Urgent Care and added the owner, Caesar Djavaherian as a co-founder.

 In August 2024, Bali stepped down as CEO of Carbon Health to return to Udemy as Chief Technology Officer, while remaining executive chairman at Carbon Health; Chief Operating Officer Kerem Ozkay was appointed as his successor.